 The Shotgun Approach to Socialization

 Rather than using a tight focus on one task, then another, a shotgun approach will fill up your and your pup’s time with new adventures in apparently unrelated areas.
 Carry your young dog or use a carrier to introduce the young dog to as many new people, another dog, new places, and new experiences that you can think of that your puppy will experience later in life.
-The reason for carrying or using a carrier is to prevent your as-yet partially vaccinated young dog from encountering highly infectious diseases such as distemper and canine influenza.
+The reason for carrying or using a carrier is to prevent your as-yet partially vaccinated young dog from encountering highly infectious diseases such as distemper in dogs or canine influenza.
 Be cautious letting your puppy set a paw to any ground that isn’t your home or yard or those of friends with only vaccinated dogs.
 Maintaining variety in your puppy’s life will give the future dog a grounding of great diversity.
 Your dog will be comfortable and more predictable in more circumstances.

 As with all behaviors, the earlier you begin teaching your puppy to react properly in new situations, the easier the task will be.
 By starting young, you accomplish three things.
 You make your job earlier, first.
 Second, you prepare your pup for a life of adventures with other dogs and people rather than frightening new experiences.
 Finally, you get the idea in the puppy’s head far faster than you would in an adult dog’s head.